 Shortly before the second world war, 4866 achieved some notoriety.
 Whilst standing in Newton Abbot station its crew saw a train bearing down on them on their track.
 They set the engine in motion, the fireman jumped and the driver was flung off with the impact.
 4866 did not hang around, and was routed driverless on to the Kingswear line where it ran on for seven miles until purposely derailed between Torquay and Paignton.

 4866 has spent all its life since 1946 running as No. 1466.
 Following light repairs during 1998 it was repainted to its original livery and re-entered service at Easter 1999 as 4866.

 1466 was withdrawn from service in 2000 due to the condition of its foundation ring.

 In June 2013 1466 was repainted into BR black livery in connection with a series of photo-charters.

 Wouldn’t it be wonderful if 1466 could be overhauled in time to celebrate the 60th anniversary of the Great Western Society in 2021?

 Mechanically the engine is in reasonable condition, but it is known that a new backplate, firebox side plating and possibly a new boiler barrel will be needed.
-Until the locomotive is dismantled it cannot be certain exactly how much the final cost will be, but one estimate is around £150,000.

 Download the 1466 appeal leaflet (688 kb .pdf file) for more information.